Special Forces Group (Japan): History

-On August, 2022, Joint counter-terrorism exercise「Exercise Dusk Samurai 2022」with the Australian Army 2nd Commando Regiment at Sydney Parramatta, Australia, was posted on the Australian Department of Defence (Australia) official website.
+In August 2022, Joint counter-terrorism exercise「Exercise Dusk Samurai 2022」with the Australian Army 2nd Commando Regiment at Sydney Parramatta, Australia, was posted on the Australian Department of Defence (Australia) official website.

 On October 6, 2022, Posted on the JGSDF official website, Facebook, Instagram, Twitter that the SFGp and the Australian Army Special Operations Command (Australia) conducted field training in Australia in August 2022.

-This is the first official announcement by the JGSDF regarding SFGp's training and joint training between SFGp and special forces units of other countries (This was the sixth joint exercise with the Australian Army Special Forces since 2015）.
+This is the first official announcement by the JGSDF regarding SOG's training and joint training between SFGp and special forces units of other countries, and was the sixth joint exercise with the Australian Army Special Forces since 2015.

-Volume 19, number 1, 2023 of 「Veritas」, a publication published by the U.S. Army Special Operations Command History Office, contains a description of SFGp and details of joint exercise「Silent Eagle 2011」, a joint exercise between SFGp and the U.S. Army Green Berets 1st SFG(A).
+Volume 19, number 1, 2023 of 「Veritas, a publication published by the U.S. Army Special Operations Command History Office, contains a description of SFGp and details of joint exercise「Silent Eagle 2011」, a joint exercise between SFGp and the U.S. Army Green Berets 1st SOG(A).

 On March 16, 2023, Posted on the JGSDF official website, Facebook, Instagram, Twitter that the SFGp and the U.S. Army Special Operations Command (Green Berets) conducted field training in United States in January to February 2023.

-On March 17, 2023, posted on the U.S. Army Green Berets 1st Special Forces Group(A) official Facebook and Instagram that the SFGp and 1st SFG(A) with United States Special Operations Command(USSOCOM) conducted joint training in February 2023.
+On March 17, 2023, posted on the U.S. Army Green Berets 1st Special Forces Group(A) official Facebook and Instagram that the SFGp and 1st SOG(A) with United States Special Operations Command(USSOCOM) conducted joint training in February 2023.

+On April 25, 2023, SFGp operators were deployed to Sudan alongside CRR soldiers to help Japanese and foreign nationals leave the country due to fighting between RSF and Sudanese military units.